 Financial Proposal (30%) To be computed as a ratio of the Proposal's offer to the lowest price among the proposals received by UNDP.
-UNDP will award the contract to: ⊠ One and only one Service Provider Annexes to this RFP ☑ Form for Submission of Proposal (Annex 2) ☑ General Terms and Conditions / Special Conditions (Annex 3) ☑ Detailed TOR Contact Person for Inquiries (Written inquiries only) Anna Whitson Policy Analyst and Management Support, EDC/BPPS/DIG anna.whitson@undp.org with a copy to bpps.procurement@undp.org.
-Any delay in UNDP's response shall be not used as a reason for extending the deadline for submission, unless UNDP determines that such an extension is necessary and communicates a new deadline to the Proposers.
-Other Information [pls. specify] The latest date to submit questions is 5 days before the submission deadline.
+UNDP will award the contract to: ☑ One and only one Service Provider Annexes to this RFP 4 ☑ Form for Submission of Proposal (Annex 2) ☑ General Terms and Conditions / Special Conditions (Annex 3)5 ☑ Detailed TOR Contact Person for Inquiries (Written inquiries only) 6 UNDP Lebanon Procurement Unit Email: lb.bidding@undp.org Any delay in UNDP's response shall be not used as a reason for extending the deadline for submission, unless UNDP determines that such an extension is necessary and communicates a new deadline to the Proposers Other Information [pls. specify] Number of Proposal copies: Original: One Copy: One grounds for disqualification from this procurement process.

-&lt;sup>5 Where the information is available in the web, a URL for the information may simply be provided.
+4 Where the information is available in the web, a URL for the information may simply be provided.

-&lt;sup>6 Service Providers are alerted that non-acceptance of the terms of the General Terms and Conditions (GTC) may be grounds for disqualification from this procurement process.
+5 Service Providers are alerted that non-acceptance of the terms of the General Terms and Conditions (GTC) may be grounds for disqualification from this procurement process.